 Barnaby Smith

-Grammy-nominated, Barnaby Smith is Artistic Director of the internationally renowned vocal ensemble VOCES8, LIVE From London digital festivals, and the UK and US arms of The VOCES8 Foundation.
-He is in demand as a conductor, presenter, film-maker, choir trainer, countertenor and arranger.
+Barnaby Smith is a Grammy-nominated conductor, countertenor, Artistic Director and producer of the internationally renowned ensemble VOCES8, the VOCES8 Foundation in the UK and USA, and the LIVE From London digital festivals.
+He is in demand worldwide as a performer, conductor, presenter, arranger, producer and educator.

 Conducting VW The Lark Ascending (new adaption for soloist, choir, orch): Jack Liebeck with The VOCES8 Foundation Choir and Orchestra in LIVE From London/RVW Anniversary concert